 Home to rare species of animals and birds, a place that has a perfect alliance with the landscape - this is what explains exactly what Coringa Wildlife Sanctuary actually is.
 It is located in the East Godavari District in Kakinada, Andhra Pradesh.
 The sanctuary is also an estuary that comprises lush green landscapes and huge mangrove trees to look around.
 The wildlife sanctuary got its name from a village known as Coringa and is home to unique and endangered species of birds and animals.

-Tourists can enjoy a lot of therapeutic and adventurous activities such as fishing in the serene water of Godavari river or opying for boating, jet skiing, speed boating and more.
+Tourists can enjoy a lot of therapeutic and adventurous activities such as fishing in the serene water of the Godavari river or opting for boating, jet skiing, speed boating, and more.
 Apart from these activities if you are interested in bird watching and animal watching then you will definitely encounter some rare species of birds and animals.
 If you get lucky you might also spot the endangered white-backed vulture and Oriental white ibis.

 The sanctuary consists of a wide range of bird species.
 The number of species might be more than 120.
-If you like to watch birds then this is the place to be as you may spot birds such as flamingos, seagulls, white-backed vulture, and long-billed vulture, other birds like a painted stork, grey heron, little stint openbill stork and many more.
+If you like to watch birds then this is the place to be as you may spot birds such as flamingos, seagulls, white-backed vultures, and long-billed vultures, other birds like a painted stork, grey heron, little stint openbill stork, and many more.

-The sanctuary is home to big cat genus like lion, jaguar, and leopard.
+The sanctuary is home to big cat genera like a lion, jaguar, and leopard.
 Visiting the sanctuary will give you the opportunity to spot these wild cats in action or lazing around in their den.

 Tourists can enjoy Jeep rides across the sanctuary while enjoying a magnificent view.
 The jeep ride will take you closer to this beautiful place with rich biodiversity where one would be able to explore and experience life in the wild.